AlirezaAghaee1996/Node-basic-files/README.md

 ---

 ## Summary
 - **Filtering:**
   Uses `$match` to apply combined query filters, manual filters, and condition `isActive: true` (for non-admin users).
 - **Sorting:**
   Converts a comma-separated string into a `$sort` object.
 - **Field Selection:**
-  Uses `$project` to include only permitted fields.
+  Uses `$project` to return only permitted fields.
 - **Pagination:**
-  Applies `$skip` and `$limit` with default values (page 1, limit 10) if not provided; max limits are based on user role.
+  Applies `$skip` and `$limit` (defaults to page 1 and limit 10 if parameters are missing) with role-based max limits.
 - **Populate:**
-  Uses `$lookup` and `$unwind` to join related documents.
-Accepts string, object, and array inputs (supports nested population).
+  Uses `$lookup` and `$unwind` to join related documents; supports string, object, and array inputs (including nested population).
 - **Security:**
-  Enforces allowed operators, input sanitization, numeric validation, removal of dangerous operators, and role-based restrictions via `securityConfig`.
+  Enforces allowed operators, sanitizes inputs, validates numeric fields, and removes dangerous operators through `securityConfig`.
 - **Ordering of Manual Filters:**
-  Manual filters must be added using `addManualFilters()` **before** calling `filter()` to ensure they are correctly merged.
+  Ensure `addManualFilters()` is called before `filter()` for proper inclusion.
+- **Enhanced Logging & Error Handling:**
+  Advanced logging via winston and centralized error handling using a custom error class (**HandleERROR**) along with an Express middleware (`catchError`).
+- **Performance Optimizations:**
+  Supports aggregation cursor for large datasets and optimizes aggregation pipelines for improved resource usage.

-This class is a one-stop solution for integrating powerful, secure, and customizable query functionalities into any Node.js/MongoDB project.
+This comprehensive class provides a one-stop solution for integrating powerful, secure, and customizable query capabilities into any Node.js/MongoDB project.
-این کلاس یک راهکار جامع برای ادغام قابلیت‌های قدرتمند، امن و قابل سفارشی‌سازی در هر پروژه Node.js/MongoDB ارائه می‌دهد.

 ---